AndroidCrypto/TalkToYourCreditCardG8/readme.md

 - read all files given in the AFL list and find the file where there are the elements "Application Primary Account Number" and "Application Expiration Date"
 - print out the "Application Primary Account Number" ("PAN") = card number and "Application Expiration Date" = expiration date of the card.

+## Version Udate September 2024

+This is the updated version of the "Talk to your Credit Card app".
+The main change is in the new Gradle Environment version 8.7.

 ![step 2: after reading a Credit Card](docs/app07a.png?raw=true) ![step 2: after reading a Credit Card](docs/app07b.png?raw=true)

 In AndroidManifest.xml grant these permissions: